yangshun/front-end-interview-handbook/contents/en/javascript-questions.md

 ### Explain how prototypal inheritance works

 This is an extremely common JavaScript interview question.
-All JavaScript objects have a `__proto__` property, that is a reference to another object, which is called the object's "prototype".
+All JavaScript objects have a `__proto__` property with the exception of objects created with `__Object.create(null)__`, that is a reference to another object, which is called the object's "prototype".
 When a property is accessed on an object and if the property is not found on that object, the JavaScript engine looks at the object's `__proto__`, and the `__proto__`'s `__proto__` and so on, until it finds the property defined on one of the `__proto__`s or until it reaches the end of the prototype chain.
 This behavior simulates classical inheritance, but it is really more of [delegation than inheritance](https://davidwalsh.name/javascript-objects).

 #### Example of Prototypal Inheritance